Rieske protein: 3D structure

-The crystal structures of a number of Rieske proteins are known.
-The overall fold, comprising two subdomains, is dominated by antiparallel β-structure and contains variable numbers of α-helices.
+The overall fold of Rieske proteins, comprising two subdomains, is dominated by antiparallel β-structure and contains variable numbers of α-helices.
 The smaller "cluster-binding" subdomains in mitochondrial and chloroplast proteins are virtually identical, whereas the large subdomains are substantially different in spite of a common folding topology.
 The [Fe2S2] cluster-binding subdomains have the topology of an incomplete antiparallel β-barrel.
 One iron atom of the Rieske [Fe2S2] cluster in the domain is coordinated by two cysteine residues and the other is coordinated by two histidine residues through the Nδ atoms.
 The ligands coordinating the cluster originate from two loops; each loop contributes one Cys and one His.